SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: Some -series identities

 Andrews \cite{Andrews} already interpreted\footnote{ We have reformulated Andrews's work to be consistent with the terminology in this paper.} this particular $q$-series as the holomorphic part of a weight 1/2 harmonic weak Maass form whose non-holomorphic part is the period integral of $\eta(8\tau)^3$.
+Using the fact that